Bacchus (Caravaggio)

 Bacchus (c.
-1596) is an oil painting by Italian Baroque master Michelangelo Merisi da Caravaggio (1571–1610) commissioned by Cardinal Del Monte.
+1596) is an oil painting by Italian Baroque master Michelangelo Merisi da Caravaggio (1571–1610) commissioned by Cardinal Francesco Maria del Monte.
 The painting shows a youthful Bacchus reclining in classical fashion with grapes and vine leaves in his hair, fingering the drawstring of his loosely draped robe.
 On a stone table in front of him is a bowl of fruit and a large carafe of red wine.
 He holds out a shallow goblet of the same wine, inviting the viewer to join him.
 The painting is currently held in the Uffizi Gallery in Florence.